mei-shred/vest-investor-memo.github.io/index.md

 4. **Network Effects in AI Performance**:
    As more users join and interact with the platform, the AI's ability to generate and optimize strategies improves, creating a flywheel of better performance and user attraction.

+5. **Automating TLH and Lack of Direct Indexing Saturation in India**:
+   No current competitor in India offers Automated Tax Loss Harvesting.
+Direct Indexing is a very relatively new phenomenon in India.
+India's lack of a wash sale rule makes the combination of these two incredibly effective at increasing returns over standard index ETFs.

 ## Ideal Customer Profile (ICP)

 Our target customers are HENRY (High Earner, Not Rich Yet) investors in India: